Itken jos mua huvittaa by Maustetytöt - English lyrics translation

 I'll cry if I want to

-English lyricsTranslated by AI (Transcribe.com, Google Translate, ChatGPT) with a lot of (non-Finnish-speaking) human second-guessing and research. |
+English lyricsTranslated by AI (Transcribe.com, Google Translate, ChatGPT) with a lot of (non-Finnish-speaking) human second-guessing and research.
+Good corrections and changes from lilli m on phrasing of if I feel sad, armor made of wine, princess dress pricing, and looking for a new friend. |

 |